derrickchwong/promo-evaluator/README.md

 You can run it locally with `./promo-evaluator`.

-To deploy to test or production, you can use below command for container image building and deployment:
+To deploy the native image to GKE, you can use below command for container image building and deployment:

 ```
 skaffold -f skaffold-native.yaml run